-For programs at the baccalaureate level the national average four-year graduation rate for is about 33.3%, with the six-year rate at 57.6%.
-Again, for CSUN self-support programs the "on-time" completion rate is measured by the number of students completing the program with the cohort in which they began their studies.
+For programs at the baccalaureate level, the national average four-year graduation rate is approximately 33%, with the six-year rate up since 2022 from 58% to 68%.
+Again, for CSUN self-support programs, the "on-time" completion rate is measured by the number of students completing the program with the cohort in which they began their studies.

-CSUN Self-Support Degree Program On-Time Graduation Rate (Internal Goal: 80%) B.S., (Accelerated) Nursing (ABSN) Face-to-face, 58 units, 4-term/1.3-year program duration 98% B.A.
+CSUN Self-Support Degree Program On-Time Graduation Rate (Internal Goal: 80%) B.S.
+(Accelerated) Nursing (ABSN) Face-to-face, 58 units, 4-term/1.3-year program duration 96% B.A.
 (Completion), Public Sector Management (PSM) Face-to-face, online, 60 units, 8-term/2.6-year program duration 59% Certificate Programs Certificate of Preparation for Advance Studies in Speech- Language Pathology Face-to-face/online, 32 units, 5-term/2-year program duration 76%